yunhanchen2/coverage-prediction/src/README.md

      Please input the filename:
      ```
      You can type the txt file name.
-     To set p, the terminal will prompt:
+     To set m, the terminal will prompt:
      ```
      How many top preferred categories will be picked? (e.g., 3):
      ```